Helen Petousis-Harris: COVID-19 pandemic

-Petousis-Harris addressed concerns in the media on 17 November 2020 that more prosperous countries may pre-purchase a vaccine at the expense of less wealthy countries with higher death rates and said:"Speaking from an epidemiological point of view, you tend to see higher effectiveness where there's more disease pressure.
-It's important to ensure there is access for all countries, including those who can't afford it."
+Petousis-Harris addressed concerns in the media on 17 November 2020 that more prosperous countries may pre-purchase a vaccine at the expense of less wealthy countries with higher death rates and said:Speaking from an epidemiological point of view, you tend to see higher effectiveness where there's more disease pressure.
+It's important to ensure there is access for all countries, including those who can't afford it.
 Petousis-Harris responded enthusiastically to the news on 17 November 2020 that New Zealand had signed agreements to obtain the vaccine developed by Pfizer and was considering a deal with Moderna.
-She was confident that following a review of the vaccines by the Government's Vaccine Strategy Taskforce, and approval by Medsafe, that there would be enough purchased for everybody in the country, with prioritised distribution beginning early in 2021.
-She said there was no evidence that profit was a driving force and while companies did need to cover their costs, some were not focused on profits for a period of time.
-The following day, Petousis-Harris said she was surprised at a suggestion that New Zealanders could have to pay for a COVID-19 vaccine saying that "we've never charged for a vaccine under these circumstances.
-Everything I've heard is that it would be available for free."
+She was confident that following a review of the vaccines by the Government's Vaccine Strategy Taskforce, and approval by Medsafe, there would be enough purchased for everybody in the country, with prioritised distribution beginning early in 2021.
+She said there was no evidence that profit was a driving force, and while companies did need to cover their costs, some were not focused on profits for a period of time.
+The following day, Petousis-Harris said she was surprised at a suggestion that New Zealanders could have to pay for a COVID-19 vaccine saying, "we've never charged for a vaccine under these circumstances.
+Everything I've heard is that it would be available for free".